 When can I start looking at plans and prices in the Marketplace?

 You can start looking during open enrollment.
-Open enrollment for 2019 is November 1 through December 15.
+Open enrollment for plan year 2023 is November 1 - December 15, 2022.

 I signed up for health insurance through Marketplace last year.
 Do I have to do it again every year?